GeminiZA/iot-device-manager/README.md

 - The ID of the device is determined before its registration on the api as middleware to validate a unique id was specified in the requirements.
 This means that the ID can be non unique when attempting to add it but it is enforced in the database and middleware that it is unique.
 Therefore any device that needs to be registered but has a non unique ID will not be able to be registered
 - Telemetry can be any data in json form, this is then stored in a timeseries and all parsing will have to be handled by the frontend
+- All telemetry data is received via MQTT and the http endpoints are only for changing the details such as the device name and retrieving the data

 No authentication or authorization has been implemented as it was not included in the requirements.
 This includes the MQTT broker which for now just uses usernames and passwords which need to be set manually and would need to be manually set on each device